pcewing/dotfiles/README.md

 Currently Ubuntu is the only Linux distro supported by a provision script.
 I didn't want to maintain scripts for Arch as they would be specific to my hardware and very seldom used.

 ### Remote Systems
 The majority of the development tools I use are terminal based, which is awesome given that I commonly work on remote systems or Vagrant VMs via SSH.
-However, there are a pieces of software that are unnecessary on remote systems such as *urxvt* and *i3wm*.
+However, there are a few pieces of software that are unnecessary on remote systems such as *urxvt* and *i3wm*.

 The *setup* script supports configuring and provisioning systems that do not need any of the graphical components by specifying the `-r` option.